Preventive and therapeutic dental care for dogs and cats

 Estimated Range for Dogs and Cats

 At the Rascal Animal Hospital, we have created a dental estimate range that we hope can help with the cost aspect of the procedure.
-The estimate range for dog and cat dental care is $325 – 475 and includes the following:
+The estimated range for dog and cat dental care is $375 – $600 but can be as high as $700, and includes the following:

 Pre-anesthetic workup (Bloodwork +/- ECG depending on patient age and health status)*